bioidiap/bob.db.oulunpu/doc/index.rst

  OULU-NPU Database Access in Bob
 =================================

-This package provides an interface to the `OULU-NPU`_ database.
+This package provides an interface to the `OULU-NPU`_ - a mobile face presentation attack database with real-world variations database.
 The original data files need to be downloaded separately.

 If you use this database, please cite the following publication::